somiithm/RBAC/readme.md

 - open link http://localhost:8000

 > .env must have all the right credentials to access Mysql 5.7

+> please make sure to make a new Database in mysql before running steps from php artisan migrate and later

 ## Users Created by DB seeding
 - Admin